jameshiew/geometric-prefix-sketch-gpt-5/IMPLEMENTATION.md

 Sampling now mirrors the design’s deterministic story exactly:

-- For `α = 0.5` (the default), `sample_level_for_hash` uses just the
+- For `α = 0.5` (the default), `sample_level_for_hash` uses the
-  number of leading zeros in the 128-bit hash (`1 + clz(hash)`), capped by the key length.
+  number of leading zeros in the 128-bit hash (`1 + clz(hash)`), capped by the key length and by the 128-bit limit (max realizable depth = 129).
 No floating point math, no branches.
+Extending beyond 129 via a streamed “extended sampler” is still on the future-work list.
 - For general `α`, we precompute a monotone table of Q128 thresholds derived from `α^(ℓ-1)` so runtime sampling boils down to comparing `hash < q128[ℓ]` with zero floating-point work.
+The table itself is capped at 200 000 depths to keep memory bounded when `α → 1`; deeper levels are defined to have `q = 0`.
   Every shard therefore makes identical keep/drop decisions without depending on platform rounding quirks.

-### 3. Misra-Gries index map & merges
+### 3. Top-k compactor bookkeeping & merges
 Original DESIGN only said “tiny heavy-hitter sketch”.
-Instead of a multi-row Count-Min, we use a Misra-Gries summary with an auxiliary `HashMap` to keep updates `O(1)` despite storing arbitrary byte suffixes.
-During shard merges we call `MisraGries::merge_from`, which sums shared counters then performs the Frequent-algorithm “compress” step to restore capacity, so merge order can’t perturb the heavy-hitter winners.
+Instead of a multi-row Count-Min, we keep a bounded top-k compactor backed by an auxiliary `HashMap<Vec<u8>, usize>` so updates stay `O(1)` even for arbitrary byte suffixes.
+Whenever the compactor grows to `2k` entries we select the `k` heaviest via `select_nth_unstable` and truncate.
+During shard merges we sum shared suffixes, append any new ones, then run the same truncate step, so merge order can’t perturb the heavy-hitter winners even though no strict Misra-Gries guarantees are claimed.

 ### 4. Merge strategy
 The first implementation replayed every prefix via `add_raw_sum`, which was